|Choosing a Program||Disabilities|

 If you are looking to study abroad for a shorter amount of time, Arcadia offers options including Spring Preview and Global Field Studies courses.
 These programs are run by the Office of International Programs.

 As long as you are eligible (based on your GPA and other requirements) and have followed the Study Away policies and procedures, you can study abroad on pre-approved programs, which can be found here.

 Yes.
 There are many programs that include an internship or research opportunity over the semester and summer.
 Ask your Study Away Advisor for more information if you are interested in one of these options.

 Arcadia has pioneered a number of programs designed to introduce students to study abroad and give them a taste of what an entire semester would be like:

 Yes!
-All students who study on Arcadia pre-approved programs will receive letter grades that count towards your undergraduate GPA.
-Pre-departure advising guarantees that all credits will count and transfer.
+Students who study on Arcadia pre-approved programs will receive letter grades that count towards your undergraduate GPA.
+Your application and pre-departure advising guarantees that all credits will count and transfer.
+All students must maintain full-time status abroad.

 This is a key Integrative Learning Experience in Arcadia's Undergraduate Curriculum.
 All students complete this course while engaging in an experience in a cultural context different from the one in which they grew up.
 This course assists students in reflecting on the interconnections, interdependence, and inequality they encounter during the experience in working to understand the world and their part in it.